The 8 Best Paint Colors for Studying & Learning

 den guest room green paint

 Because of its relationship to nature, green causes us to stop, take a deep breath, and relax.
 Since a reading area’s purpose is to allow readers to reflect, it’s the perfect spot for a dark, leafy green.
-Steer away from institutional greens (those despised mid-tone hues that many schools and hospitals used), focusing instead on shades like Night Watch.
-Subliminally cue green’s relationship to nature by pairing it with wood, house plants, and warm earth tones.
+Steer away from institutional greens (those mid-tone hues often used in schools), focusing instead on shades like Sherwin-Williams Cascades.

 Purple